codership/documentation/galeracluster/source/training/tutorials/index.rst

    .. rst-class:: list-abstract

-      This tutorial explains how to make back-ups while using Galera Cluster.
+      Using Galera, there are a few ways to make a back-up.
+This article looks at back-up basics, methods involving replication, and how to automate back-ups using the Galera functionality.

    .. rst-class:: sub-heading list-sub-header